Seattle Public Schools

 Course numbers: HCT1296, CSC1296 HCT1297, CSC1297

-Credentials: AP Exam, CTE Dual Credit available to students who do not take AP Exam
+Credentials: AP Exam, CTE Dual Credit at Seattle Central College available to students who do not take AP Exam

 Exploring Computer Science develops students’ computer science skills including algorithm development, problem solving, and programming.
 Students will also be introduced to topics such as interface design, limits of computers and societal and ethical issues of software engineering.
 This course is designed for students interested in computing careers and is a broad introduction to computer science.
 Students will learn what programmers and computer scientists do and how technologists think.